-

 What is the usual process for transfer of commercial real estate?

 The relevant property is usually marketed on behalf of the seller by an agent who advertises the property and advises on the market value of the property.
 In commercial real estate transactions, the parties often appoint agents to act on their behalf and the commercial terms are negotiated between the parties and their respective agents.
-Once the commercial terms are agreed, they are reduced to a non-binding heads of terms document.
+Once the commercial terms are agreed, they are recorded in a non-binding heads of terms document.

 Between heads of terms being agreed and a binding contract being signed, the parties may put in place exclusivity agreements and confidentiality agreements (which is becoming more widespread in the sale of commercial real estate).
-A seller’s lawyer is responsible for drafting contracts, dealing with pre-contract enquiries raised by the buyer’s lawyers, replying to requisitions on title, redeeming mortgages/charges and distributing the balance of sale proceeds to the seller.
-A buyer’s lawyer investigates the title, raises requisitions on the title, drafts the purchase deed, conducts closing searches, attends the closing appointment and stamps and registers the title.
+A seller’s lawyer is responsible for drafting contracts, dealing with pre-contract enquiries raised by the buyer’s lawyers, replying to requisitions on title, redeeming mortgages/charges affecting the property and distributing the balance of sale proceeds to the seller.
+A buyer’s lawyer investigates the title, raises requisitions on title, drafts the purchase deed, conducts closing searches, attends the closing appointment and stamps and registers the title.

-In the sale of commercial real estate asset portfolios, the commercial and legal due diligence is usually facilitated by providing interested parties with access to information contained in an online data-room.
+In the sale of commercial real estate asset portfolios, the commercial and legal due diligence is frequently facilitated by providing interested parties with access to information contained in an online data-room.
 Before access is granted, the interested parties will typically be required to execute a non-disclosure agreement.

 -